 All of the temples listed above were mortuary temples, but the next two are exceptions.
 And they were also built around a millennium after Medinet Habu.

-This Ptolemaic-era temple is situated just near the workers’ tombs of Deir el-Medina (the tombs will be covered in a separate article).
+This Ptolemaic-era temple is situated just near the workers’ tombs of Deir el-Medina.
 Founded during the reign of Ptolemy IV, the temple was dedicated to the goddesses Hathor and Maat.

 What’s more is that it was also dedicated to the Ptolemies’ two favorite ancient mortals: Imhotep and Amenhotep, son of Hapu (architect of Amenhotep III).
 Supposedly, a much older temple once existed here that was designed by Amenhotep, son of Hapu himself.

 The temple is small but full of well-preserved reliefs.
 In the back, in the left-hand shrine, is a beautiful rendition of the ‘Weighing of the Heart‘ scene.
 This is a rare example of this traditional scene being depicted in a temple instead of a tomb.

 Also above the doorway is a four-headed ram representing the four directions.
 It could possibly be the metaphorical ‘god with four faces’ mentioned as early as the Pyramid Texts.

 Just out back, meanwhile, are the ruins of a former Coptic Church.
 It’s rather peculiar how the early Christians denounced ‘paganism’ while also building churches within these ‘demonic’ temple precincts.

 The last item on this list is the most obscure and the most difficult temple to get to in Luxor.
 On top of that, it’s also probably the smallest.
 The temple was built around the 1st century AD and is officially known as Deir el-Shelwit.